Check DECORTÉ Cosmetic Batch Code

 Start with box flap / bottle base, then check any label edge, crimp, seal, or sticker.
 Use one short complete lot string, not the barcode, shade name, or product reference.

-Why can a Decorté result look older than the purchase date?
+Why can a decoded Decorté result look older than the purchase date?

 Japanese domestic, duty-free, and cross-border stock can differ by packaging generation and age.
 A decoded date can reflect production before retail sale, so it should be read with seller turnover, packaging condition, and official labels.

-Can a Decorté batch code prove authenticity or safety?
+Can this Decorté batch code prove authenticity or safety?

 No. The code is a freshness and stock-rotation signal.
 Authenticity and practical safety still depend on seller reliability, packaging quality, PAO, storage, and current product condition.